MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-230-General-Rules-Regulations-Securities-Act-1933/subjectgroup-ECFRb0116042526d15d-Form-Content-Prospectuses/section-230.424.md

 (i)(1) A form of prospectus filed pursuant to this section that operates to reflect the payment of filing fees for an offering of an indeterminate amount of exchange-traded vehicle securities pursuant to §§ 230.456(d) and 230.457(u) (Rule 456(d) and Rule 457(u)) shall be filed with the Commission within the time period set forth in Rule 456(d).
 The form of prospectus must be accompanied by the appropriate registration fee.

-(2) The form of prospectus must include the following information:
+(2) The form of prospectus must include the following information in an exhibit submitted as required by Rule 408 of Regulation S-T:

 (i) The name and address of issuer;